ansible/ansible/docsite/latest/rst/playbooks.rst

    {{ user }}

-(In addition to the explicitly passed in parameters, all variables from the vars section are also available for use here as well.)
+(In addition to the explicitly passed-in parameters, all variables from the vars section are also available for use here as well.)

 Starting in 1.0, variables can also be passed to include files using an alternative syntax,